Maze graphics or online Mazes in virtual reality are cool, but nothing can

 January 9, 2005.

-Maze I carved in the snow on the front lawn of where I lived around 1987.
-The
+I carved in the snow on the front lawn of where I lived around 1987.
+The image

 comes in:

-the sand on the beach, that one can walk through whenever I can, as seen in this
+in the sand on the beach, that one can walk through whenever I can, as seen in

 - Sand Labyrinth #2: This is another